Can LLMs Compress (and Decompress)? Evaluating Code Understanding and Execution via Invertibility: Abstract

 \section{Abstract}

-LLMs demonstrate strong performance on code benchmarks, yet round-trip code execution reveals limitations in their ability to maintain consistent reasoning across forward and backward execution.
-We present~\datasetname{} (RTCE), a comprehensive benchmark consisting of four distinct code execution reasoning tasks designed to rigorously test round-trip consistency.
-RTCE provides an execution-free, exact-match evaluation of bijection fidelity, assessing whether models preserve a consistent one-to-one mapping between encoding and decoding operations across various algorithms and directions.
-We systematically evaluate state-of-the-art Code-LLMs using zero-shot prompting, supervised fine-tuning on execution traces, and self-reflection mechanisms.
-Each yields modest improvements, but none closes the gap, indicating that current LLMs struggle with true round-trip consistency, which demonstrates that they lack the internal coherence required for trustworthy code reasoning.
-RTCE surfaces several new and previously unmeasured insights that are not captured by existing I/O-prediction, execution-reasoning, or round-trip natural-language benchmarks.\footnote{We will release the code and the dataset upon acceptance. \textsuperscript{\emojirepeat}Shared supervision.}
+LLMs demonstrate strong performance on code benchmarks, yet consistent reasoning across forward and backward execution remains elusive.
+We present~\datasetname{} (RTCE), a benchmark of four code execution reasoning tasks that evaluates round-trip consistency through execution-free, exact-match assessment of bijection fidelity across four lossless compression algorithms.
+We evaluate state-of-the-art Code-LLMs under zero-shot prompting, supervised fine-tuning on execution traces, and iterative self-reflection.
+All approaches yield only modest improvements and none closes the gap, revealing that current LLMs lack the internal coherence required for reliable bidirectional code reasoning.
+RTCE surfaces findings invisible to existing benchmarks: models frequently pass individual forward and backward tasks yet fail the combined round-trip, exposing mutually inconsistent internal representations; SFT and self-reflection saturate after one revision round, indicating they cannot repair fundamental algorithmic misunderstandings; and failures persist even on simple bijections such as RLE, suggesting that algorithmic complexity is not the sole root cause.\footnote{Code and dataset are available at \url{https://github.com/Nickil21/round-trip-code-compression}. {\emojirepeat} denotes shared supervision.}